bnb-chain/bnb-chain.github.io/docs/faq.md

 * Then you should see your tokens in asset list.

 ## Why should I use Wallet Direct?
-* **Seamless Token Transfer**:  Transfer tokens (which support Beacon Chain, BNB Smart Chain and Ethereum) between paired Binance.com account and BNB Chain Wallet.
+* **Seamless Token Transfer**:  Transfer tokens (which support Beacon Chain, BNB Smart Chain and Ethereum) between paired Binance.com account and Binance Extension Wallet.
 Without the trouble of copy/paste address and memo every time

 * **BNB Holding**: The BNB  positions of your Binance.com account will not change.